-"Charlie threw him a curve ball in the operating room" - Charlie's Story
+"Charlie threw him a curveball in the operating room." - Charlie's Story

-My husband and I found out we were expecting in late January, we were so thrilled so be entering into this chapter of our lives.
-Due to scheduling issues, were had our 20 week ultrasound at 17 weeks, we could hardly wait to find out the sex of our baby.
-We were very excited but also nervous about the health of our baby, it wasn’t our focus but strangely enough was always in the back of our mind.
-We had the ultrasound and it being our first child, didn’t notice anything unusual.
-We waited to see the Doctor and when she came in she said “What did the ultrasound tech tell you?”, not knowing anything was wrong we said, "That it’s a boy?”.
-She responded with, “it looks like he has a diaphragmatic hernia but we need to send you to a maternal fetal Doctor to verify”.
-We asked, "Is it serious” she replied with it can be “very serious and I wouldn’t recommend googling it”.
-Of course we left the office, googled it and were devastated, we went to MFM Doctor the same day and received confirmation that it was indeed a Diaphragmatic Hernia.
-Our Doctor at the time was not supportive and gave us all of her experiences with CDH (not positive).
-I had an Amniocentesis and was told that if it came back with any red flags that the recommendation was to terminate.
-The next 7 days were the longest of our life, we went on vacation to the beach but of course all we did was worry and wait for a call from the Doctor.
-We finally heard from my OB and everything was clear in the amnio so it seems like Charlie had CDH with no additional issues.
-We were thrilled with this news but our MFM Doctor still seemed to think we should consider termination, if we didn’t she recommended CHOP, we mentioned Gainesville and she had never heard of Dr. Kays.
-Several days prior, I had googled CDH and found Dr. Kays, he looked like the best choice but could Durham and I realistically relocate to Gainesville for 2-3 months?
-It wasn’t likely so we explored other options at the time, while spending an entire day at Vanderbilt meeting with their MFM, Pediatric Surgeon and Neonatologist.
-Vanderbilt sees a handful of CDH babies a year and it would have been much easier to stay here but they don’t have the results that Dr. Kays does and that was extremely clear after we visited Gainesville.
-Thankfully, a mutual friend from Birmingham, whose son had been one of Dr. Kays patients convinced us to at least go to Gainesville and meet Dr. Kays before making our final decision.
-We are still so thankful for the Riches and their encouragement!
+My husband and I found out we were expecting in late January.
+We were so thrilled so be entering into this chapter of our lives!
+Due to scheduling issues, we had our 20-week ultrasound at 17 weeks.
+We could hardly wait to find out the sex of our baby!
+We were very excited but also nervous about the health of our baby.
+It wasn’t our focus, but strangely enough, it was always in the back of our mind.
+We had the ultrasound and as first-time parents, we didn’t notice anything unusual.
+We waited to see the doctor and when she came in, she said, "What did the ultrasound tech tell you?"
+Not knowing anything was wrong, we said, "That it’s a boy."
+She responded with, "It looks like he has a diaphragmatic hernia, but we need to send you to a maternal fetal medicine specialist to verify."
+We asked, "Is it serious?"
+She replied with, "It can be very serious and I wouldn’t recommend googling it."
+Of course, we left the office, googled it and were devastated.
+We went to an MFM specialist the same day and received confirmation that it was indeed a diaphragmatic hernia.
+Our doctor at the time was not supportive and gave us all of her experiences with CDH (not positive).
+I had an amniocentesis and was told that if it came back with any red flags, the recommendation would be to terminate.
+The next 7 days were the longest of our lives.
+We went on vacation to the beach, but of course all we did was worry - and wait for a call from the doctor.
+We finally heard from my OB that everything was clear in the amniocentesis, so it seemed like Charlie had CDH with no additional issues.
+We were thrilled with this news but our MFM specialist still seemed to think we should consider termination.
+If we didn’t, she recommended CHOP (Children's Hospital of Philadelphia).
+We mentioned Dr. Kays in Gainesville, Florida, and she had never heard of him.
+(Several days prior, I had googled CDH and found Dr. Kays.)
+He looked like the best choice, but could Durham and I realistically relocate to Gainesville for 2-3 months?
+It wasn’t likely, so we explored other options at the time, while spending an entire day at Children's Hospital at Vanderbilt, meeting with their MFM specialist, pediatric surgeon and neonatologist.
+Vanderbilt sees a handful of CDH babies a year and it would have been much easier to stay here.
+But they didn't have the results that Dr. Kays did, and that was extremely clear after we visited him in Gainesville.
+(Thankfully, a mutual friend from Birmingham, whose son had been one of Dr. Kays' patients, convinced us to go to Gainesville and at least meet Dr. Kays before making our final decision.
+We are still so thankful for the Riches and their encouragement!)

-Charlie is now a happy and energetic 19 month old, you would never know that he had such a rough start to life!
+Charlie is now a happy and energetic 19-month-old.
+You would never know that he had such a rough start to life!